bill-c-martin/bill-c-martin.github.io/_posts/blog/2017-02-23-Writing-is-Hard.md

 I'm currently reading the diary of Anne Frank.
 For a young teenager scribbling away in a diary that she probably thought nobody would ever read, she sure is an excellent writer.
 And a creative one at that.

-In fact, she writes better than most blog posts I've ever seen.
-I'm not sure if it's because she wasn't trying to hard, of if she just had a unique combination of maturity, individuality, and intelligence for her age, or if she was a natural-born writer who would've blossomed into a successful writing career had she survived into adulthood..
+In fact, she writes better than most blog I've seen.
+I'm not sure if it's because she wasn't overthinking it, of if she just had a unique combination of maturity, individuality, and intelligence for her age, or if she was a natural-born writer who would've blossomed into a successful writing career had she survived into adulthood..

 [...]